How Much to Save for Retirement - All Factors Accounted For

 The sad truth is that many people in the USA cannot afford to retire.
 For some, their lives have been a series of difficult and unfortunate events.
 Others, while they had the opportunity, have not planned adequately for their retirement.

-This article will examine ways to save throughout your life for a financially secure and happy retirement.
+This article will examine ways to save throughout your life for a financially secure and happy retirement and how much to save for retirement.
 We will also look at the best places for you to retire, depending on the nest egg you anticipate you will have by retirement date.

 The cost of retirement per state varies from between $666,000 and $2.1 million.
 Whoa!
 Before you faint, you need to realize that these are projected figures based not only on current costs of living but on the number of years a person is expected to live after retirement age at 65.